 Whether you own cats, dogs, or both, you’ve likely grown accustomed to the communication techniques of your individual pets.
 Maybe your cats have a special language they use only with each other or only toward you.
 Maybe your dog seems to use a specific communication technique to bait your cat into a play session.

 Regardless of what type of communication you’ve witnessed, though, it can be difficult to ascertain if your pets understand each other.
 Dogs and cats are both highly intelligent animals that regularly exhibit a strong ability to perceive the emotions and moods of those around them.
 But when it comes down to it, do dogs and cats understand each other?
-The safe answer could be – yes, they understand each other to an extent.
+The safe answer could be yes, they can learn to understand each other to an extent.

 Can Cats Understand Dogs?